infinum/android-buggy/README.md

 // Library logo (left wrap with title) //

 An Android library for exporting simple resources (usually logs and debug data).
-It allows you to add, remove and process resources before the export.
+It allows you to add, remove and process resources before an export.

 The project is organized in the following modules: